Benndot/Connect-X-Pygame/ReadMe.md

 ### TODO

-Create a pause between win/loss/tie move and the user being brought the post-game screen
+Create a short pause between win/loss/tie move and the user being brought the post-game screen

-Polish/complete the pre-game / rules display screen, particularly the "no" option

-More advanced enemy AI features
+implement symbol selection

 implement basic save file features

 create replays and replay saving system

-keep on making variable cell sizes/spacing based on the amount of squares to render (aka the size of the board)
+More advanced enemy AI features

+Create more viable game modes by properly sizing cells based on the amount of space available